adotagarwal/WatchTower2/README.md

 You probably expect the signal to decrease as you get further away from the tower, but you might be surprised by how quickly the signal disappears.

 The "inverse square law" tells us that RF signal strength decreases with the square of the distance.
-We can measure our signal strength using our oscilloscope, a second antenna, and a ruler.
+We can measure our signal strength using our oscilloscope, another antenna, and a ruler.

 ![signal strength at 1 inch setup](docs/signal-strength-1in.jpg)